 Sometimes it is the victim's DNA that is found around the perpetrator.
 In a child abduction and assault case, a five-year old girl's blood was found on clothing in a bag at the defendant's home, while a mixture stain containing his and the girl's DNA on the same garment established his involvement.
-Criminals often leave their DNA at a crime scene, such as a bank robber who drops his hat or cane, or a terrorist whose DNA is found on a matchstick used to burn a getaway car.
-In all these cases, to paraphrase the Cat in the Hat, the defendant's DNA "should not be there if the person was not".
+Criminals often leave their DNA at a crime scene, such as a bank robber who drops his hat or cane, or a terrorist whose

-&lt;sup>97 Commonwealth of Virginia v.
+&lt;sup>110 Commonwealth of Virginia v.
 Michael Armin Gardner, Cr11000771, 772, 773 (Arlington County, 2012).